 - The use of a strong colour palette and excellent photography draws you in.

 - It separates its content into sections, much like a Sunday newspaper, so you can easily go to your favorite items.

 - Being aimed at business users it even shows stock market figures at the top of the page.

-- There is a tonne of information to display but it just shows with a bit of thought you can create a logical and effect layout.
+- There is a tonne of information to display but it just shows with a bit of thought you can create a logical and effective layout.

 Why it’s good

-- A welcome message clearly demonstrates who they are and what they do.
+- A welcome message demonstrates who they are and what they do.